CoshChen/Daily-Behavior-Study/README.md

   * Assign color in (R,G,B) to each subject for visualization.
 Here is an example of daily dynamics of variables.

     ![](https://github.com/CoshChen/Daily-Behavior-Study/blob/master/DailyDynamics.gif)

+* ### DataLoader.py
+  This script lodes a csv file and save the dataset in numpy arrays.
+The index=0 along the time direction corresponds to the latest record.